sushrutb/website/source/_posts/courses/microeconomics/2021-10-18-week-6---principles-of-economics---microeconomics.md

 ##### Summary

 * In two country/person examples, trade makes everyone better off, but in larger examples some may be worse off.
-* Comparitive advantage applies to groups and invidividuals.
+* Comparative advantage applies to groups and individuals.
 * Diversity is a strength when combined with trade.

 ### Tariffs and Protectionism

-> Protectionism - economic policy of restraining trade through tariffs, quotas, or other regulations that burden foreign producer but not dometic.
+> Protectionism - economic policy of restraining trade through tariffs, quotas, or other regulations that burden foreign producer but not domestic.

 Tariff - tax on import.
 Quota - Quantity restriction of import.